3dproger/BLESimpleDeviceQt/README.md

 # BLESimpleDeviceQt
-A simple example of working with BLE-devices based on Qt for Mobile and Desktop
+A simple example of working with Bluetooth Low Energy (BLE) devices based on Qt for Mobile and Desktop